includes a Global Process App, a special process app that contains only the

 Application are promoted:

-- Auxiliary tables not directly associated with an application.
+- Auxiliary tables not directly associated with an

-used across applications (for example, a Parts table).
+and could be used across applications (for example, a Parts table).

-associated with the Global Application.
+- Scripts associated with the Global Application.

 files) associated with the Global Application.